spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-interaction/search/facet-filter-overview-and-configuration.md

 {% info_block warningBox %}

-The configuration you make in the `CatalogDependencyProvider` must be in sync with the structure of the data exported to Elasticsearch.
+The configuration you make in `CatalogDependencyProvider` must be in sync with the structure of the data exported to Elasticsearch.

-However, even if you have the facets exported in Elasticsearch, without adding the necessary configuration in the `CatalogDependencyProvider` you can't submit the correct queries.
+However, even if you have the facets exported in Elasticsearch, without adding the necessary configuration in `CatalogDependencyProvider`, you can't submit the correct queries.

 {% endinfo_block %}

-The search attributes is configured in the `CatalogDependencyProvider`.
+The search attributes are configured in `CatalogDependencyProvider`.

 **Example:**